lolipalooza/2hu-GTA/README.md

 # How can i support?

-1. Pay me!
+1. Make donations!
 If i can earn money with this, i can dedicate my full time to this.
-2. Are you programmer/modeller/have a lot of creativity/are you fan of touhou and know a lot about its characters and its background?
+2. Are you programmer/modeller/can write funny stories and dialogs/have a lot of creativity/are you fan of touhou and know a lot about its characters and its background?
 You can join the project!

 # Is there an available demo?

 Yes, but it has barely 1% of all the stuff i would like to add.
 Besides, it still has several issues.
 But its playable!
-First, get a copy of GTA San Andreas v1.0 HOODLUM and install it.
+First, get a copy of GTA San Andreas v1.0 HOODLUM (spanish option needed) and install it.
 Then go here: https://onedrive.live.com/?id=B261D6229F6EC2A7%21215&cid=B261D6229F6EC2A7

 Download common.zip, and extract content inside GTA SA folder (overwriting everything).
 Then download v0.1c.zip and again, extract content inside GTA SA folder (overwriting everything).